 Most tourists visiting Fethiye do not actually stay in the city but go to the neighboring resorts of Çalış or Ölüdeniz, which is famous for its lagoon and paragliding off Mount Babadağ.

-Another favorite activity in the area is the 12-islands boat tour or a trip to Butterfly Valley.
+Another favorite activity on one of Turkey beach holidays in the area is the 12-islands boat tour or a trip to Butterfly Valley.

 Cultural activities in the area include a trip to Tlos, or Unesco World Heritage sites Letoon and Xanthos.
 For the real activity-seekers, there is an option to hike to these places along the famous Lycian Way, a waymarked footpath that goes from Ölüdeniz to Antalya.

 Antalya is a big city, lively, with plenty of shopping malls, a stunning coastline, a charming old town, and a long stretch of designated tourist resorts south of the city.
-Antalya has its own international airport.
+Antalya has its own international airport and thus makes for a good option for Turkey beach holidays.
 The area around Antalya tends to have several hotels with heated and indoor pools that stay open all year.

 Turkey beach resorts of Lara, Side, and Belek are famous for their large all-inclusive hotels.